Resistine/Datasets/README.md

 # Datasets
-The list of consolidated datasets follow
+The list of consolidated SIEM/XDR datasets:

 ### Cyber-security Datasets - Kaggle
 A collection of public datasets of cyberthreats. \